2017 Asian Athletics Championships Philippines Team

 Jul 7, 2017

-In the Women’s 100m 5 SEA women advanced to the Semis.
+In the Women’s 100m 5 SEA, women advanced to the Semis.
 With the absence of The Philippines, Indonesia, and Vietnam in this event.
-Zulkifili and Mohammad of Malaysia (11.79 & 11.88), Wanakit and Chattha of Thailand (12.07) and a big PB by Wendy Enn of Singapore (11.98) to advance to the Semis.
+Zulkifli and Mohammad of Malaysia (11.79 & 11.88), Wanakit and Chattha of Thailand (12.07), and a big PB by Wendy Enn of Singapore (11.98) to advance to the Semis.
 Former Asian Junior Champion Duttee Chand of India had the fastest time in the heats in 11.40.

 Namsuwan of Thailand ran 10.73, well below his 10.41 PB from the Thai Open.
-The other Thai Chuangchai clocked 10.60, (PB 10.54).
+The other Thai Chuangchai clocked 10.60 (PB 10.54).
 Singapore’s Calvin Kang clocked 10.68.
-While Timothee Yap of Singapore was dqed for a false start.
+At the same time, Timothee Yap of Singapore was dqed for a false start.

-I continue with my pre-games prediction Jantan will time 10.20, in the semis or finals.
+I continue with my pre-games prediction Jantan will time 10.20 in the semis or finals.
 And he may even get on the podium.
-While Femi will probably win here.
-A lot of top sprinters from China (9.99 guys) , Japan (10.0 men), and the Korean who ran 10.07 who have qualified for worlds 10.12.
+At the same time, Femi will probably win here.
+Many top sprinters from China (9.99 guys), Japan (10.0 men), and the Korean ran 10.07 who have qualified for worlds 10.12.
 I have chosen to give this meet a miss.
 While those still trying to qualify are participating.

 400m Officials Schedule a Re-run

-This decision makes it easier for someone from Semi 2 from these four to pounce on the win as the first Semi is disadvantaged having to run an extra race before finals.
-Why backup hand times were not used is a good question? but the decision of the officials is final and must be respected.
+This decision makes it easier for Semi 2 from these four to pounce on the win as the first Semi is disadvantaged, having to run an extra race before finals.
+Why and did not use backup hand times is a good question?
+But the decision of the officials is final and must be respected.

 SEA Games bronze medalist Yothin Yaprajan (Thai) qualified for the 1500 Final with 3:57 in heats.
-Former many times SEA Games Champion Yee Hup Lee (Mas) qualified for the high jump final.
+Formerly often, SEA Games Champion Yee Hup Lee (Mas) qualified for the high jump final.

 2017 Asian Championships Day 2 Report and Results